Loading…

 A practical guide to AI demand forecasting for Australian businesses — tools, accuracy expectations, AUD costs, and implementation traps to avoid.

-Forecasting is where most planning processes quietly fall apart.
-AI demand forecasting in 2026 is no longer a research project — it's mature, productised and reliably better than what most Australian businesses are doing in Excel.
+AI demand forecasting in 2026 is no longer a research project — it's mature, productised and reliably better than what most Australian businesses are doing in spreadsheets.
 This is a practical guide for finance, ops and supply chain leaders deciding whether and how to invest.

 The honest list: